 Inspiration

-When three mods jump on the same brigade-spike, two of them act on the same item -- one undoes the other.
+When three mods jump on the same brigade-spike, two of them act on the same item and one undoes the other.
 The current modqueue gives you no signal that a teammate is already on a report.
-Mod teams resort to Discord pings.
+Mod teams end up coordinating through Discord pings, which is slow and lives outside the workflow.

 Sankofa Mod is the in-product coordination layer the modqueue should have had all along.
-The name comes from the Akan principle of going back to retrieve what you've left behind -- exactly what mod work is: context, history, your team's footprints.
+The name comes from the Akan principle of going back to retrieve what you've left behind.
+That's exactly what mod work is: context, history, your team's footprints.

 What it does